High-Efficiency Nonrelativistic Charge-Spin Conversion in X-Type Antiferromagnets: Acknowledgments

-\textit{Acknowledgments}---The authors would like to acknowledge the financial support from National Key Research and Development Program of China (Grant No. 2022YFA1602701), and National Natural Science Foundation of China (Grants No. 12574131, No. 12327806, and No. 12227806).
+The authors would like to acknowledge the financial support from National Key Research and Development Program of China (Grant No. 2022YFA1602701), and National Natural Science Foundation of China (Grants No. 12574131, No. 12327806, and No. 12227806).
 Numerical calculation is supported by High-Performance Computing Center of Wuhan University of Science and Technology.
+Jiabin Wang and Wancheng Zhang contributed equally to this work.